brentscott93/naplesparkmusic/content/post/2021-10-28-welcome/index.md

 slug: welcome
 categories: []
 tags: []
+keywords: ["music", "guitar", "drums", "naples"]
 ---

 Welcome to Naples Park Music!
-We are currently celebrating our 30 year anniversary of doing business with Southwest Florida.
+We are currently celebrating our 30 year anniversary of doing business and selling guitars in Naples, FL.